-Welcome and thank you for your interest in graduate studies in the Department of Communication Studies at the University of Nebraska!
-Our nationally recognized department offers M.A and Ph.D. degrees and a collaborative environment and expert faculty who serve as mentors.
+Welcome and thank you for your interest in graduate studies in the Department of Communication Studies at the University of Nebraska–Lincoln!
+Our nationally-recognized department offers M.A and Ph.D. degrees, a collaborative environment, and expert faculty who serve as mentors.

 The department’s research and teaching are guided by three cross-cutting strategic initiatives: Civic Engagement, Health and Well-Being, and Identity and Difference.

 Our mission is to examine human symbolic activity as it shapes and is shaped by relationships, institutions, technology, and culture.
 This work concerns the creation, analysis, and critique of messages ranging from face-to-face to digital media contexts.